jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```
 After creating a new configuration, you're gonna have to restart server.

-Come back to the tab where it is running, press `Ctrl+C` to stop it, and then run `hugo server` to start it
+Come back to the tab where it is running, press `Ctrl+C` to stop it, and then run `hugo server` to start it.

 ## Use Directory Structure for Configuration
 Configuration files tend to get messy when customization grows.
 You can divide